skytap/well-architected-framework/operations/ecosystems/README.md

 ## Choosing the right design

 Once a company selects its data-ecosystem archetype, executives should then focus on setting up the right infrastructure to supports its operation.
-An ecosystem can’t deliver on its promise to participants without ensuring access to data, and that critical element relies on the design of the data architecture.
+An ecosystem canâ€™t deliver on its promise to participants without ensuring access to data, and that critical element relies on the design of the data architecture.

 We have identified five questions that incumbents must resolve when setting up their data ecosystem.